-June 26, 2012 - In a New York Times opinion piece, Carter says that the United States is no longer a champion of human rights in light of recent legislative action and drone strikes.
+June 24, 2012 - In a New York Times opinion piece, Carter says that the United States is no longer a champion of human rights in light of recent legislative action and drone strikes.

-July 7, 2015 - Releases the autobiography, “A Full Life: Reflections at Ninety."
+July 7, 2015 - His autobiography, “A Full Life: Reflections at Ninety,” is published.

-August 3, 2015 - Has a “small mass” removed from his liver during surgery
+August 3, 2015 - Has a “small mass” removed from his liver during surgery.

 August 12, 2015 - Carter announces that “recent liver surgery revealed that [he has] cancer that now is in other parts of [his] body.”
 Carter says he will receive treatment at Emory University in Atlanta.

 August 20, 2015 - Carter holds a press conference to announce that doctors found spots of melanoma on his brain and he will undergo treatment.

-December 6, 2015 - Carter announces that according to his most recent MRI brain scan, his cancer is gone
+December 6, 2015 - Carter announces that according to his most recent MRI brain scan, his cancer is gone.

 February 15, 2016 - Wins a Grammy Award in the Best Spoken Word Album category for the audio book version of “A Full Life: Reflections at Ninety.”
 It is his second Grammy win.